ahlililmar02/DiurnalPlot/README.md

 # Diurnal Atmospheric Turbulence Flux Plotter

 This project provides tools to analyze and visualize the **diurnal cycle of atmospheric turbulence Flux parameters**.
-The Python scripts in this repository help you create diurnal plots of turbulence metrics, enabling researchers to investigate daily patterns in atmospheric parameters such as wind speed, temperature, and turbulent fluxes.
-This script processes output from EddyPro software, a widely used tool for eddy covariance data.
+The Python scripts enabling researchers to investigate daily patterns in atmospheric parameters such as wind speed, temperature, turbulent fluxes, etc. This script processes output from **EddyPro software**, a widely used tool for eddy covariance data.

 ## Features